kevincennis/TinyMusic/README.md

 ---

+## Changelog

+Version 1.0.0 removes some weirdness around module format.

+If you put `dist/TinyMusic.js` directly into your page with no RequireJS/browserify/etc, you'll get a global object called `TinyMusic` that exposes `Note` and `Sequence`.

+Otherwise, you should be able to `require('tinymusic')` with browserify, or `require('./node_modules/tinymusic/dist/TinyMusic.js')` with RequireJS, which will give you an object containing both `Note` and `Sequence`.

 ## Quick Start

 Getting started is pretty easy.
 Creating and playing a melody only takes a few lines of code.